 I realize that this could mean that it is just you starting an agency.
 Get help with this exercise from people that you trust and who know you.
 They can help you reveal your culture – they have a vested interest in your success and they know you.

 A Podcast on Creating Culture

 Those are the basics to revealing and reinforcing the culture for your new home care agency.
 With everything you have on your plate at this point in the process of starting your new business, stopping and working on a clear picture of your culture may not seem like the most effective use of your time.
 After over 20 years of observing, assisting, and guiding business owners through this process, I can confidently say that it is the best use of your time.
 Knowing and bringing into everyday conversation within your agency your business culture will help set the tone for your entire organization as it grows and be a key piece in ensuring you build the business and tremendous success you want.

-For more thoughts around developing a culture, I invite you to listen to this podcast I recently recorded with Shoshana Technologies’ CEO, Linda Teaman.
-We’ll discuss each of these topics covered in this blog post in more depth and touch on some helpful examples to further illustrate the ideas I’ve put forth here.
+For more thoughts around developing a culture, reach out to your home care software partner, Rosemark System.
+We can discuss each of the topics covered in this blog post in more depth and touch on some helpful examples to further illustrate the ideas put forth here.
 Good luck to you in all your business ventures!

 Miche Rayment is the founder of The Hire Effect™ and can be reached at email@example.com.
-Miche just released a book, The Hire Effect™ – Hire for Culture and Skill; you can find it and more about her company at http://thehireeffect.com.
+Miche just released a book, The Hire Effect™ – Hire for Culture and Skill.
+Find it and learn more about her company here.